prisma/prisma-accelerate-invalidation/README.md

-# Accelerate Next.js Starter Project
+# Prisma Accelerate Cache Invalidation Test

 This project demonstrates cache invalidation timing in a Next.js application using Prisma and Prisma Accelerate, with a Time-to-Live (TTL) strategy.
+It measures the time it takes for cache invalidation to reflect updated data.

+## Application Overview

+The app provides an interactive interface to test cache invalidation behavior.

+### How It Works:
+1. A quote is fetched with a TTL of 60 seconds.
+2. The fetched quote is cached.
+3. The quote is updated in the database.
+4. The cache is invalidated using Prisma Accelerate's `$invalidate` API.
+5. The app polls the API until the updated quote is fetched.
+6. The total time for invalidation to take effect is displayed, including frontend-to-backend roundtrip delays.

 ## Prerequisites